Animadversio/PythonSLG/README.md

 [x] New GUI display for AOE ability!  @Oct.12
 [x] Debug the AOE attack random die. @Oct.13
-[x] Scalable Approximate Threat Elimination Algor @Oct.13 [ ] Search Tree recursion 2-3 levels
+[x] Scalable Approximate Threat Elimination Algor @Oct.13 [x] Search Tree recursion 2-3 levels for Threat Elimination algorithm @Oct.13 [x] debug negative harm affect positively @Oct.13
-[ ] Ability and Buff design, Heal
+[x] Utility function, computing combat info, computing attack coverage, and Mov Attack pair... @Oct.14 [x] Danger of tile calculation add this to heuristic. @Oct.14 [x] Risk aversion greedy policy, alpha to trade off risk and reward.  @Oct.14
+    * Still, it doesn't estimate the potential benefit (2nd order gain) of that position...
+    * This is a first order estimate of next enemy turn lost, but no 2nd order estimate of gain in the next turn..
+[ ] Prune Search tree, making it less expansion!
+Discard useless moves soon.
+[ ] Pre compute a match table to save computation.
 [ ] Economy and Unit purchase design.
 [ ] Efficiency increase in search by improving the deep clone.
-[ ] Prune Search tree, making it less expansion!
-Discard useless moves soon.
-[ ] Search Tree proposal
+[ ] Ability and Buff design, Heal
 [ ] Ability and Buff design, Summon?